 Harvesters and HCFN have entered into three leases where Harvesters is the lessee and HCFN is the lessor - one real estate lease for the Kansas City, Missouri facility and two equipment leases for assets in both Kansas and Missouri.
 Additionally, the two entities have a memorandum of occupancy for use of the Topeka, Kansas facility.
 The memorandum expired December 2018 but automatically renews for one-year periods through December 2027.
 The Missouri real estate lease expires June 2042 and the equipment leases expire August 2022.
 All three leases require quarterly payments.
+The activity related to these leases has been eliminated in the consolidated financial statements and is not reflected in the future minimum rental payments below.

-Harvesters also leases equipment used in operations through multiple leases which expire between August 2024 and November 2025.
+Harvesters also leases equipment used in operations through multiple leases which expire between August 2024 and June 2027.